Smartsheet-JB-Brown/Roo-Code/cline_docs/marketplace/user-guide/04-working-with-details.md

 # Working with Package Details

-Package Manager items often contain multiple components organized in a hierarchical structure.
-This guide explains how to work with the details section of package cards to explore and understand the components within each package.
+Marketplace items often contain multiple items organized in a hierarchical structure; these items are referred to as "packages" and must have a type of package.
+The items organized within a package are referred to as "subcomponents" and have all the same metadata properties of regular items.
+This guide explains how to work with the details section of package cards to explore and understand the elements within each package.

 ## Expanding Package Details

-Most packages in the Package Manager contain subcomponents that are hidden by default to keep the interface clean.
+Most packages in the Marketplace contain subcomponents that are hidden by default to keep the interface clean.
 You can expand these details to see what's inside each package:

 ### How to Expand Details